 |Admission deadline for incoming Master's students:||1 June 2021|

-For incomming UvA Masters students in the Faculty of Social and Behavioural Sciences.
-All students must have a Bachelors degree (minimum).
+Incoming UvA Master's students in the Graduate School of Social Sciences have priority, however each year we accept additional (UvA and non-UvA) candidates.
+All students must have a Bachelor's degree (minimum).
 For external candidates, preference is given to current Master and PhD students.

-This course aims to lay a solid, diverse and integrated foundation for conducting first-rate qualitative and quantitative research, and for embedding it in effective and feasible mixed-method research designs.
-At the end of this summer programme, students will have a good understanding of the most important principles and practices of social science research.
-They will also be able to improve their knowledge and skills independently after the course, and thus pursue their substantive research interests without methodological hindrance.
-This programme begins with the presentation and discussion of the most important qualitative methods for all students in the social and behavioural sciences.
-We then focus on the inferential possibilities and limitations of various research strategies, introducing students to the crucial issues of research design.
+This course aims to lay a solid, diverse and integrated foundation of knowledge and skills for conducting first-rate qualitative and quantitative research, and for embedding it in effective and feasible mixed-method research designs.
+At the end of this intensive course, students should have acquired a good understanding of the most important principles and practices of social science research.
+They should also be able to improve their knowledge and skills independently after the course, and thus pursue their substantive research interests without methodological hindrance.

 At the end of this course, students should be able to: